 Older people are likely to be affected by features in their local environment, which might be protective or harmful for their health (9) and well-being (10).
-Research shows that health (11) and well-being (12) of older individuals who spend a large part of their lives in their neighborhoods is influenced by physical (e.g. outdoor spaces, walkability) and social (e.g. participation, social capital) neighborhood characteristics (13).
-In addition, as people age their dependency on neighborhood resources has been shown to increase (14) due to retirement, loss of people around them, and a decline in health and function.
+Research shows that health (11) and well-being (12) of older individuals who spend a large part of their lives in their neighbourhoods is influenced by physical (e.g. outdoor spaces, walkability) and social (e.g. participation, social capital) neighbourhood characteristics (13).
+In addition, as people age their dependency on neighbourhood resources has been shown to increase (14) due to retirement, loss of people around them, and a decline in health and function.

-Achievement of well-being may be very different in various neighborhoods (15).
-However, very little is known about older migrants’ ability to achieve well-being in Dutch neighborhoods.
-Theory about why some neighborhoods are more age-friendly than others and how such age-friendly environments are related to older people’s well-being is lacking, especially for older migrants.
+Achievement of well-being may be very different in various neighbourhoods (15).
+However, very little is known about older migrants’ ability to achieve well-being in Dutch neighbourhoods.
+Theory about why some neighbourhoods are more age-friendly than others and how such age-friendly environments are related to older people’s well-being is lacking, especially for older migrants.
 Social production function (SPF) theory can be applied to assess the ability of community-dwelling older adults to achieve well-being (16).

 Prior research indicated that despite physical well-being was reported substantially lower among Turkish migrants, they reported higher levels of social well-being than natives (17, 18).
 To date, studies of age-friendly communities have been essentially descriptive (19, 20) and documentation of the effectiveness of age-friendly communities in promoting older individuals’ well-being is lacking.
 Little is known about why some communities are more age-friendly than others and what the development of such communities requires.